How To Add Legal Pages To Your WordPress Site

 (Legal Pages Generator Software)

-Legal Pages Generator quickly generates basic legal documents for your website including Terms of Service, Privacy Statement, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.
+Legal Pages Generator Software allows you to quickly generate basic legal documents for your website including ToS, Privacy Policy, Copyright Notice, Website Disclaimer and Earnings Disclaimer.

-As stated earlier, if you are making money online (or are planning to), you need to make sure that your website complies with government legal requirements and any terms of service (TOS) and guidelines provided by 3rd-party services and products that you may be promoting or endorsing online.
-If your website doesn’t comply with laws designed to protect the rights of consumers, you’re breaking the law.
+As stated earlier, if you do business online, it’s important that your site complies with regulatory agencies and any terms of service (TOS) and guidelines of third-party sites that you may be promoting or selling online.
+If your website doesn’t comply with laws intended to protect consumers, you’re breaking the law.

 Non-compliance puts you at risk of suffering both financial losses and the loss of your reputation.
 Why risk your money and reputation, when you can protect yourself so inexpensively?

-Disclaimer: Once again, we are not lawyers and we do not provide legal advice in this article.
-We strongly advise you to do your own due diligence and consult legal experts to ensure that your website is compliant with the law wherever your business is based.
+Disclaimer: Once again, please note that we are not lawyers and we are not offering legal advice in this article.
+You are strongly advised to do your own due diligence and consult legal experts to ensure that your website fully complies with the law pertaining to your business.

-Here is a useful list of sites we suggest you visit to better understand what your website may require to stay compliant and meet legal obligations:
+Here is a useful list of sites we suggest you visit to help you better understand what your business requires to remain compliant and meet legal obligations:

 We hope you have found this article useful and that it has helped you understand the importance of having a compliant website.
-Use the information above to quickly add legal pages to your website or blog.
+Use the information provided above to quickly and easily add legal pages to your site using inexpensive methods, resources and WordPress plugins.